Fellowship Program Information

 - UT Southwestern offers a number of institutional training grants funded by the National Institutes of Health and the Cancer Prevention and Research Institute of Texas (CPRIT), and this provides an opportunity for our hematology/oncology trainees to continue their clinical or laboratory research training beyond the three years mandated by the ACGME.

 - The UT Southwestern Harold C. Simmons Comprehensive Cancer Center, designated by the NCI as a Comprehensive Cancer Center, has scientific programs drawing on expertise in Departments of Molecular Biology, Developmental Biology, Biochemistry, Immunology, and Clinical Sciences offering tremendously fertile opportunities for trainees to delve more deeply into mechanisms of disease.

 Duration of Fellowship

 A minimum of three years, as required by the Pediatric Residency Review Committee (RRC) of the Accreditation Council for Graduate Medical Education (ACGME).
 Fellows have the option to do a fourth fellowship year to focus on and complete their research projects.
-This strategy has been very successful and is supported by the fellowship program as a way to enhance future career development.
-Fellows staying for a 4th year must apply for grants to support their stipend and research expenses.
+This strategy has been very successful and is supported by the Fellowship Program as a way to enhance future career development.
+Fellows staying for a fourth year must apply for grants to support their stipend and research expenses.
 A number of mechanisms are available to assist with these activities.

 Funding for our fellowship program is derived primarily from the following sources: